Chen-Tang-2015/office-content-pr/ux guidelines/add-ins/UIElements.md

 - Be aware of color blindness — use more than just colors to indicate interactivity.

 ###Theming
-Whether you decide to adopt the Office color scheme or use your own, we encourage you to use our [Theming APIs](http://todolinktothemingapisdocs).
+Whether you decide to adopt the Office color scheme or use your own, we encourage you to use our Theming APIs<!-- Add link to Theming API topic -->.
 Add-ins that are part of the Office theming experience will feel much more integrated with Office.

 - For mail and task pane add-ins, use `office.context.officeTheme` to match the theme of the Office applications.This API is currently only available in Office 2016.